HappyPantss/frontend-data/README.md

 	makePieChart(aantalPerJaarArray);
 ```

-The array that will come out of this will look something like this:
+The array that will come out of this will look something like this:<br>
 ![Data array](https://i.imgur.com/zIDsMzu.png)

 ## Most interesting Functional Patterns